-In this project we are going to design and code a visual synthesizer, Imager.
-The Imager Visual Synthesizer will run on iPads.
+In this project we are going to design and code a visual synthesizer, Image Performer.
+The Image Performer visual synthesizer will run on iPads.
 It will be developed using Apple’s state-of-the-art declarative language, SwiftUI, and take advantage of their latest technologies including the reactive framework Combine and the low-level graphics engine Metal.
 While designed to run as a stand-alone app, it will allow for MIDI controllers and the use of resources created by other graphics applications.

 What we will learn

 The purpose of the project is to serve as an environment for designers (including myself) to see how a substantial integrated app designed around SwiftUI, CoreData, Metal and Combine can be built from the ground up.
 We will learn a bit about designing modern software and about visual music synthesizer design in particular.

 Our development platform is Xcode.
 You will also need a fairly recent iPad running the most current iOS.
 We will design Image Performer to be played on iPads of any size, though experience with prototypes suggests that playing a visual synthesizer benefits from the larger form factors.

 The modules assume familiarity with computer programming, Swift, and Xcode development.
 If you don’t have those, you might want to go through one of the many excellent online books or tutorials designed to help with that.

 A visual synthesizer is a musical instrument that produces moving graphic images rather than sounds.
 Unlike a video sequencer, which plays back prerecord or camera-captured video, a synth relies upon oscillators to produce changing digital images mathematically.
 The oscillators control the colors, form and motion of “drawn” objects in real-time.